pwoodhouse2000/Productivity-tools/README.md

 ## Overview
 This Google Cloud Function, defined in `main.py`, syncs projects from Todoist to a specified Notion database.
 It is a one-way synchronization: new projects in Todoist are added to Notion.
 Existing projects in Notion are identified by their **name** to prevent duplicates.
+Child projects in Todoist are automatically assigned a "Category" in Notion based on their parent project's name.
 ## `main.py` Script Purpose
 The `main.py` script contains the core logic for the Todoist to Notion synchronization process.
 It is designed to be deployed as a Google Cloud Function and triggered via HTTP.
 The script performs the following key operations:
 - Securely retrieves API keys and database IDs from Google Cloud Secret Manager.